Chapter 7: Parallel Parking

 - Within 20 feet (6 m) of a fire station driveway, or within 75 feet (23 m) on the opposite side of the road.

 - Along a curb that is cut, lowered or made for access to the sidewalk.

 - You cannot park your vehicle within 50 feet (15 m) of a railroad crossing.

 Parking reserved for persons with disabilities is a legal requirement.
 These special parking spaces for motorists with disabilities ensure safe and equal access to goods and services, access which is taken for granted by many persons.
 You can park in reserved spaces only if you have a permit or vehicle plates for persons with disabilities and only when the person who received the permit or vehicle plates is in the vehicle.

 It is illegal for any vehicle to park, stop or stand in a space reserved for people with disabilities unless it has vehicle plates for people with disabilities issued by the DMV, a New York State Parking Permit for People with Disabilities issued by a city, town county or village, or a similar plate or permit issued by another state.
 The vehicle must be in operation to transport the person with disabilities described in the registration or permit.
 This law applies to spaces reserved and provided by local ordinance on streets and highways and those held for special use by state law in shopping centers that have five or more stores and 20 or more off-street public parking spaces.

-It is a misdemeanor to make a false statement or give false information on an application for vehicle plates.
-If you make a false statement or provide false information to get a parking permit for a person with a disability, you face a fine from $250 to $1,000, plus a mandatory surcharge of $30 and possible civil penalties from $250 to $1,000.
-These penalties apply to the applicant and to a doctor provides certification.
+It is a misdemeanor to make a false statement or give false information on an application for vehicle plates, and you would be subject to a mandatory license revocation and could face a fine, incarceration, or both, plus a mandatory surcharge.
+Additionally, if you make a false statement or provide false information to get a parking permit for a person with a disability, you face possible civil penalties from $250 to $1,000 and a mandatory surcharge.
+These penalties apply to the applicant and to a doctor who provides certification.